-St. Rose’s is located in the heart of Stroud with good access to many facilities.
+St. Rose’s and St Martin’s is located in the heart of Stroud with good access to many facilities.
 We work hard to develop external contacts, and have numerous thriving and established links with organisations and educational providers in the local area.
 These relationships bring enormous benefits and opportunities to our children and students.
 We are well supported by our local community and we strive to work closely with our partners for the benefit of all.

 We are always keen to welcome new community links and have established a programme of activities, including various social and fundraising events that open our doors to people wishing to get involved.